-Section 67 of the Local Government Act 2002 requires that within five months after the end of the financial year, the Board must deliver to the shareholders, and make available to the public, an annual report for the operations during that year.
-Due to delays in one of the Subsidiary's Audit, Westland Holdings Limited's annual report was not completed by 30 November 2021.
-As a result, the Company has breached its statutory reporting deadline for 2021.
+Section 67 of the Local Government Act 2002 requires that within three months after the end of the financial year, the Board must deliver to the shareholders, and make available to the public, an annual report for the operations during that year.
+Due to delays in the Audit, Westland Holdings Limited's annual report was not completed by 30 September 2023.
+As a result, the Company has breached its statutory reporting deadline for 2023.